-$$f{cut} = \frac{1}{2\pi\tau_r}$$ E3
+$$f{\rm cut} = \frac{1}{2\pi\,\tau_r}\tag{3}$$

-The calculated f{cut} from the measured mean response time was 0.18 Hz.
-This value suggests that minimal attenuation in the flux signal (cospectra) should be apparent at frequencies less than 0.18 Hz.
-The instrument response time and thus cutoff frequency are function of the flow rate and sampling line volume.
+The calculated f{cut} from the measured mean response time was 0.57 Hz.
+This value suggests that minimal attenuation in the flux signal (cospectra) should be apparent at frequencies of less than 0.57 Hz.
+The instrument response time and thus cutoff frequency are functions of the flow rate and sampling line volume.
 The flow rate of 18-23 slpm was the maximum achievable with the tubing and pumping configuration used here but could be improved in future to minimize tubing interactions and shift f{cut} towards higher frequencies.

-395 3.2.3 Eddy covariance flux method
+3.2.3 Eddy covariance flux method

 The transfer of trace gases across the air-sea interface is a complex function of both atmospheric and oceanic processes, where gas exchange is controlled by turbulence in the atmospheric and water boundary layers, molecular diffusion in the interfacial regions surrounding the air-water interface, and the solubility and chemical reactivity of the gas in the molecular sublayer.
 The flux (F) of trace gas across the interface is described by Eq.
-4, as a function of both the gas-phase (C_g) and liquid phase (C_l) concentrations and the dimensionless gas over liquid Henry's law constant (K_H) , where K_l , the total transfer velocity for the gas (with units cm s-1), encompasses all of the chemical and physical processes that govern air-sea gas exchange.
-Surface chemical reactivity terms to the gas exchange rate are incorporated into the K_l term.
+(4), as a function of both the gas-phase (C_g) and liquid-phase (C_1) concentrations and the dimensionless gas-over-liquid Henry's law constant (H), where K_t , the total transfer velocity for the gas (with units cm s-1), encompasses all of the chemical and physical processes that govern air-sea gas exchange.
+Surface chemical reactivity terms of the gas exchange rate are incorporated into the K_t term.